HarshitaSing/LeetCode_/README.md

-# LeetCode_Databases
+# LeetCode

-DATABASES SECTION UNDER LEETCODE !!
+DATABASES & ALGORITHMS SECTION UNDER LEETCODE !!

 Solutions of the problems solved !
 Please check the questions from Leetcode.